Use Invoice Factoring to get paid today for money your clients owe you.

 The other way is known as the prime plus method, which basically consists of paying interest.
 You’ll pay a fixed rate (usually about a 12% APR) right from the beginning until the invoice is paid.
 Again, while 12% is a pretty high APR, in the long run this can be cheaper than a discount rate, depending on how long it takes for the invoice to be paid off.

 Invoice Factoring vs Invoice Discounting

-Some borrowers prefer to invoice discounting because it allows them to collect from their own customers and keep their need for outside financing discrete.
-Since the invoice is repaid by the customer in invoice factoring the credit of the borrower does not come into consideration, which is an advantage for those with bad credit.
-With invoice discounting you pay the loan back at regular intervals and you take all of the risk that the customer fails to pay you back.
+Some borrowers prefer invoice discounting because it lets them collect from their own customers and keep their need for outside financing discrete.
+Since the invoice is repaid by the customer, the credit of the borrower doesn’t come into consideration, which is an advantage if you have bad credit.
+With invoice factoring, on the other hand, you pay at regular intervals, and take on the risk that the customer might fail to pay their invoice on time.

 How Invoice Factoring Works

 The first step to invoice factoring is making an invoice of what your customer owes you.
 The next step is selling it to an institution.
 If you qualify, they’ll front you 70% – 85% of the value of the invoice.
 Next, they’ll contact the customer and arrange a payment method.
 Finally, once the customer has paid the invoice, the institution will give you the rest of the invoice minus a (usually 1% – 5%).